-Pipe Band Members may carry a Coast Guard pattern sgian dhu (also spelled sgian dubh).
+USCGPB Members may carry a Coast Guard pattern sgian dhu (also spelled sgian dubh).
 The mounts, studs and shield are gold or silver as appropriate to the Member's status.
-The Coast Guard Pipe Band sgian dhu is of a pattern commonly called "regimental" with a black wood hilt and gilt/silver mounts.
+The USCGPB sgian dhu is of a pattern commonly called "regimental" with a black wood hilt and gilt/silver mounts.
 The outside of the hilt is decorated with gilt/silver studs and a Coast Guard Shield in gilt/silver.
 The stone in mount at the handle end may be of any color; however, blue or black are preferred.
+The blade length for Auxiliary Members shall not exceed 3.5 inches.